bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] ??? - Lots of souls, but just 1 if you use a power this toss.
 	- [ ] ??? - Choose a coin.
 Reflip each coin to its left (or right, changes each toss).
 	- [ ] ??? - Increase the payoff of each of your other payoff coins this round.
-	- [ ] ??? - Increase the max charges of another coin this round. (this one seems kinda lame? not sure.)
+	- [ ] ??? - Increase the max charges of another coin this round. (this one seems kinda crazy? not sure.)
 	- [ ] ??? - Payoff; payoff increased for each copy of this coin you have.
 While you have this coin, it is more likely to show up in shops and random generation.
 	- [ ] ??? - Payoff.
 No tails penalty.
 If this coin lands on tails, make another random coin Lucky.
 	- [ ] ??? - Increased Payoff.
 Reversed heads & tails effect  (lose life on heads, gain souls on tails).